reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

     * `reductionFactor`: a factor to reduce value cost compared to max routing costs
     * `breaks`: a value penalty for skipping a break.
 Default value is 100.
 * `tour-order`: controls desired activity order in tours
-    * `is_constrained`: violating order is not allowed, even if it leads to less assigned jobs (default is false).
+    * `isConstrained`: violating order is not allowed, even if it leads to less assigned jobs (default is false).

 ### Work balance objectives